 Use your air probe to check the grill’s air temperature about every 5 minutes.
 If the heat is too low then open up the intake damper slightly.
 Too high and close it a bit.
 Pretty soon you’ll find a sweet spot that gets you in line with our 225°F target.

 #7.
 Remove the ashes

-As your charcoal burns, it’ll create a lot of ash at the base of your grill.
-This in turn can smother the lit coals, slowly extinguishing them and preventing proper ventilation inside the grill.
+As your charcoal burns it’ll create a lot of ash, which then collects at the bottom of your grill.
+This in turn can smother the lit coals, slowly extinguishing them and preventing proper airflow.